wkolowski/coq-mtl/README.md

 Instances/ contains instances for the typeclasses from Control/ for the following things: Cont, Free, Identity, Lazy (an attempt to monadiz laziness in Coq, but failed I think), list, option, prod, Reader, RoseTree, State, Sum, Writer.
 There's also a module All to ease importing verything at once.
 Note that, however, some instances for Foldable may be missing.

-InstancesT/ are instances for monad transformers and include: Codensity, ContT (along with a refactored version; ignore it), ListT (a fully working and verified one, based on the proposal "ListT Done right", but implemented using Church encoding; it even has a nice notation), OptionT, ReaderT, RoseTreeT, StateT, SumT, WriterT.
+InstancesT/ are instances for monad transformers and include: Codensity, ContT, ListT (a fully working and verified one, based on the proposal "ListT Done right", but implemented using Church encoding; it even has a nice notation), OptionT, ReaderT, RoseTreeT, StateT, SumT, WriterT.

 In the directory Parser/ there are two versions of working monadic parsers combinators with all the necessary instances: one using StateT list and the other using StateT (ListT Identity).
 The first one seems faster for now.
 EDIT 16.02.18: the efficiency problems were related to universe polymorphism and are now solved.